slatedocs/slate/source/index.html.md

 `GET <URI>/sbol`

-Returns the SBOL for the object from the specified URI.
+Returns the object from the specified URI in SBOL format.

 ```javascript
 const fetch = require("node-fetch");